pedrolcl/dmidiplayer/README.md

 $ make
 $ make install
 ```

-You need to replace the contents of the parameter CMAKE_PREFIX_PATH with the actual paths in your system.
-There are x86_64 precompiled packages for Linux, Windows and macOS at Sourceforge.
+You probably don't need to use the CMake variable CMAKE_PREFIX_PATH at all, if your dependencies are installed on some standard prefix like "/usr" on Linux.
+Otherwise, you need to replace the contents of the parameter CMAKE_PREFIX_PATH with the actual paths in your system (in the example, each dependency was installed on a subdirectory under the $HOME directory).
+If you don't want to compile the program yourself, there are x86_64 precompiled packages for Linux, Windows and macOS at Sourceforge.

 [![Download Drumstick Multiplatform MIDI File Player](https://a.fsdn.com/con/app/sf-download-button)](https://sourceforge.net/projects/dmidiplayer/files/latest/download)